Fernando Tatís Jr.: Early life

-Tatís was born in San Pedro de Macoris, in the Dominican Republic.
-His father was already playing in his third year of professional baseball when Tatís was born, playing for the Cardinals at the time.
-He spent a lot of time in big league clubhouses, and was very athletic and held an interest in baseball from a young age.
-He often practiced with Robinson Cano, who is also from San Pedro de Macoris.
+Tatís was born in San Pedro de Macorís, Dominican Republic.
+His father, Fernando Sr., was already playing in his third year of Major League Baseball (MLB) when Tatís was born, playing for the St. Louis Cardinals at the time.
+Fernando Jr. held an interest in baseball from a young age, and was athletic and spent a lot of time in big league clubhouses.
+He often practiced with Robinson Canó, who is also from San Pedro de Macorís.

 Professional career

 Minor leagues

 The Chicago White Sox signed Tatís as an international free agent from the Dominican Prospect League in 2015.
-On 4 June 2016, before he had played a professional game, the White Sox traded Tatís, then 17 years old, and Erik Johnson to the Padres for James Shields.
-Tatís spent 2016 with the Arizona League Padres of the Rookie-level Arizona League and the Tri-City Dust Devils of the Class A-Short Season Northwest League, batting a combined .273 with four home runs and 25 runs batted in (RBI) in 55 games; on defense, he made 15 errors and had a .904 fielding percentage.
+On June 4, 2016, before he had played a professional game, the White Sox traded Tatís, then 17 years old, and Erik Johnson to the Padres for James Shields.
+Tatís spent 2016 with the Arizona League Padres of the Rookie-level Arizona League and the Tri-City Dust Devils of the Class A-Short Season Northwest League, batting a combined .273 with four home runs and 25 runs batted in (RBIs) in 55 games; on defense, he made 15 errors and had a .904 fielding percentage.

-In 2017, Tatís played 117 games for the Fort Wayne TinCaps of the Class A Midwest League and 14 games for the San Antonio Missions of the Class AA Texas League, posting a combined .278 batting average with 22 home runs, 75 RBI, and 32 stolen bases as he was caught 15 times, and on defense, he made 30 errors and had a .936 fielding percentage.
-In 2017–18, he played 17 games at shortstop for the Estrellas de Oriente of the Dominican Winter League, batting .246 with one home run and three RBI.
+In 2017, Tatís played 117 games for the Fort Wayne TinCaps of the Class A Midwest League and 14 games for the San Antonio Missions of the Class AA Texas League, posting a combined .278 batting average with 22 home runs, 75 RBIs, and 32 stolen bases as he was caught 15 times, and on defense, he made 30 errors and had a .936 fielding percentage.
+In 2017–18, he played 17 games at shortstop for the Estrellas de Oriente of the Dominican Winter League, batting .246 with one home run and three RBIs.

 Tatís entered 2018 as one of the top prospects in the minor leagues.
-He returned to play shortstop for San Antonio, and in 88 games he batted .286 with 16 home runs, 43 RBI, and 16 stolen bases.
-On 23 July 2018, Tatís underwent season-ending surgery for a broken left thumb and ligament damage suffered during a head-first slide.
+He returned to play shortstop for San Antonio, and in 88 games he batted .286 with 16 home runs, 43 RBIs, and 16 stolen bases.
+On July 23, 2018, Tatís underwent season-ending surgery for a broken left thumb and ligament damage suffered during a head-first slide.
 He returned to play for the Estrellas for the 2018–19 winter season.

-San Diego Padres (2019–2021)
+San Diego Padres (2019–2021, 2023–present)

 2019 season

 At the beginning of 2019, Tatís was ranked as one of the top three prospects in baseball by MLB Pipeline, ESPN, Baseball America, and Baseball Prospectus.
-On 26 March 2019, the Padres announced that Tatís made their Opening Day roster.
+On March 26, 2019, the Padres announced that Tatís made their Opening Day roster.
 In his major league debut, he recorded two hits against the San Francisco Giants.
-On 1 April 2019, Tatís hit his first major league home run.
+On April 1, 2019, Tatís hit his first major league home run.

 In August, Tatís injured his back, which ended his 2019 season.
 He finished the season hitting .317/.379/.590 with 22 home runs, 61 runs, and 106 hits over 84 games.
 He came in third place in balloting for the National League Rookie of the Year Award, behind Pete Alonso and Mike Soroka.